codesmythe/zmtx-zmrx/README.md

 ## ZMRX/ZMTX

 This repository is a modernization of a mid 1990's implementation of the ZMODEM protocol called 'zmtx-zmrx'.
-The main goal is to have a version of ZMODEM that will run standalone on the Atari ST, CP/M 2.2, and CP/M 3.
+The main goal is to have a version of ZMODEM that will run standalone on CP/M 2.2 and CP/M 3.

 This is currently a work-in-progress.